comp-imaging-sci/hallucinations-tomo-recon/README.md

 os.environ["CUDA_VISIBLE_DEVICES"]="0"
 ```

-3. Run the following script to perform reconstruction using the saved U-Net model:
+3. Run the following script to perform reconstruction from all 5 `ind` and `ood` k-space data samples using the saved U-Net model:
 ```
 ./run_unet_test.sh
 ```